emilybache/KataTrainReservation/README.md

 Railway operators aren't always known for their use of cutting edge technology, and in this case they're a little behind the times.
 The railway people want you to help them to improve their online booking service.
 They'd like to be able to not only sell tickets online, but to decide exactly which seats should be reserved, at the time of booking.

-You're working on the "TicketOffice" class, and your next task is to implement the feature for reserving seats on a particular train.
-The TicketOffice class needs a method "make_reservation" that will return a Reservation object.
-It will take as argument a ReservationRequest object, which contains all the needed information about what the customer wants, including which train they want to go on, and the number of seats they need.
+You're working on the "TicketOffice" service, and your next task is to implement the feature for reserving seats on a particular train.
+The railway operator has a service-oriented architecture, and both the interface you'll need to fulfill, and some services you'll need to use are already implemented.

+## The Guiding Test

+The Ticket Office service needs to respond to a HTTP POST request that comes with form data telling you which train the customer wants to reserve seats on, and how many they want.
+It should return a json document detailing the reservation that has been made.

+A reservation comprises a json document with three fields, the train id, booking reference, and the ids of the seats that have been reserved.
+Example json:

+	{"train_id": "express_2000", "booking_reference": "75bcd15", "seats": ["1A", "1B"]}

-Your task is to write the code that takes a ReservationRequest, and finds suitable seats to reserve.
-You should return a Reservation object that lists the seats you have booked, and a booking reference.
-If it is not possible to find suitable seats to reserve, return an empty Reservation with no booking reference.
-You'll also need to design a way to store the information about which seats are reserved on which train.
+If it is not possible to find suitable seats to reserve, the service should instead return an empty list of seats and empty booking reference.
+The test cases in guiding_test.py outline the expected interface.

+### Command line option

+If you think it's too hard to come up with a fully deployed HTTP service, you could instead write a command line program which takes the train id and number of seats as command line arguments, and returns the same json as above.

 All the starting code for this kata is available in [my github repo](https://github.com/emilybache/KataTrainReservation).
 The latest version of these instructions is also there.